 where $A(p^2)$ is the wave-function renormalization and $B(p^2)$ is the scalar self-energy related to the mass function $M(p^2) = B(p^2)/A(p^2)$.
 In realistic numerical DSE studies, $A(p^2)$ and $B(p^2)$ are obtained by solving the gap equation with model-dependent gluon interaction kernels.
 This procedure, while systematic, is computationally intensive and less suitable for closed-form analyses of hadronic observables.

-The algebraic model simplifies this structure by adopting a parametrization that preserves the essential features of the propagator.
+In the AM, the analytic complexity of the quark propagator is effectively encoded in a parametrization that preserves the essential features of the propagator.
 A widely used form is

-where $M$ is interpreted as a constituent-like mass scale dynamically generated by DCSB.
-Even though $M$ is treated as a parameter, it effectively encodes the dynamical mass that quarks acquire in the infrared due to strong interactions.
-It is not a current quark mass but rather a manifestation of DCSB.
+where $M_{q}$ is interpreted as a constituent-like mass scale dynamically generated by DCSB.
+Even though $M_{q}$ is treated as a parameter, it effectively encodes the dynamical mass that quarks acquire in the infrared due to strong interactions.
+Notably, it is not a current quark mass but rather a manifestation of DCSB.

-Mesons occupy a privileged position in hadron physics, since they are the simplest realization of color-singlet bound states in Quantum Chromodynamics.
-Their dual nature---as quark--antiquark composites and as emergent collective excitations of the QCD vacuum---makes them essential for understanding the interplay between confinement and dynamical chiral symmetry breaking (DCSB).
+With this parametrization of the quark propagator in hand, one can proceed to the description of strongly interacting bound states within the algebraic model.
+In this context, mesons occupy a privileged position in hadron physics, since they are the simplest realization of color-singlet bound states in Quantum Chromodynamics.
+Their dual nature---as quark--antiquark composites and as emergent collective excitations of the QCD vacuum---makes them essential for understanding the interplay between confinement and DCSB.